- Public Works

-The Indian Rocks Road Capital Project is a state funded project that will include complete roadway reconstruction, stormwater system improvements, and a new multimodal sidewalk, which includes a pedestrian walkway and bike path.
-The image below depicts the new multimodal sidewalk, which will be on the east side of the road for phase 1:
+The Indian Rocks Road Capital Project is a state funded project that will include complete roadway reconstruction, stormwater system improvements and a new multimodal sidewalk, which includes a pedestrian walkway and bike path.

 This project will be phased into 3 parts:

 Phase 1- Mehlenbacher Road to Poinsettia Road

 Phase 1 of the Indian Rocks Road project is underway and road detour guidance has been posted.
 Access for local traffic will be maintained and signage is in place to direct thru traffic to the appropriate detour.
 The detour route includes the use of Mehlenbacher Rd, Clearwater Largo Rd, and Ponce de Leon Blvd, as detailed in the map below:

 Gay Lancaster, Town Manager for the Town of Belleair, instructed Robert Yevich, Director of Parks & Recreation, to conduct a Tree Impact Study regarding the Indian Rocks Road Project – Phases 1-3.
 During the months of November-January, town staff walked the corridor on multiple occasions.
 The below link is the Tree Impact Study.

 The Carl and Shirley Capital Project is anticipated to include paving and drainage enhancements.
 The project will include adding sidewalks on both sides of the street as well as street lighting on Carl Avenue and Shirley Avenue.
 Utility relocation has begun with ground breaking anticipated for later this year.
 The engineer of record is on track to provide 100% of plans soon.